grgr-dkrk/eslint-plugin-rn-a11y/docs/rules/wcag/touchable-has-alt.md

-# Enforce the `Touchable` component itself or its children to be accessible.
+# Suggest the `Touchable` component itself or its children to be accessible.

 `rn-a11y/touchable-has-alt`

 Manipulable elements must include labels.

+## Type

+Warning

 ## Examples